PiyushMittl/java-TipsandTricks/datastructures-graphs.md

 * used to find minimum cost spanning tree
 * works for connected and undirected graph
 * algo starts with a node
+* we select minimum connected edge to the current node
 3. Kruskal Algorithm
 * used to find minimum cost spanning tree
 * can work for un-connected and indirected graph
 * algo starts with an edge
+* we select minimum edge irrespective of connected or not